Here are detailed requirements for your layouts

 Note:

-It is highly undesirable to use effects with transparency in Adobe Illustrator and CorelDRAW !.
+It is highly undesirable to use transparency effects in Adobe Illustrator and CorelDRAW!.

 PDF file (Composite)